stakemix/SolanaValidatorGuide/Apply-Foundation-Delegation.md

 $ solana-foundation-delegation-program status <mainnetkey>
 ```

-## You are done
+## You have applied succesfuly if you get back a pending or approved status
-## This doesnt guarantee foundation delegation
+#### This doesnt guarantee foundation delegation yet
+- You have to be approved first and then
-## Your validators have to still meet the minimum performance requirements on both testnet and mainnet
+- Your validators have to still meet the minimum performance requirements on both testnet and mainnet

 ## Enjoy